 Fuses are installed on the AB models to protect the general circuits (Panel feed wire/circuit).
-When an overall damage occurs, the fuse will burn out protec-
+When an overall damage occurs, the fuse will burn out protecting the circuit.
+After finding and fixing the electrical damage the owner should replace the fuse with a new one of the same rating.